firisthetraveller/Ratio/README.md

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!

+## Contribute

+In order to contribute, make sure to follow these code guidelines :
+- Variable and function names should be in camelCase.
+- Class names should be in camelCase, with the first letter in capital : ie. in CamelCase.

 ## Add your files

 - [ ] [Create](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#create-a-file) or [upload](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#upload-a-file) files